- UK Spouse Visa extension requirements

 Spouse Visa extension requirements

 To continue to be eligible for a Spouse Visa, and successfully extend it, one partner must be a British citizen or settled person.
-If this partner has lost their citizenship or settled status for any reason since your original application was granted, you will not be eligible for a Spouse Visa extension.
+If this partner has lost their citizenship or settled status for any reason since your original, spouse visa application was granted, you will not be eligible for a Spouse Visa extension.

 You must also continue to satisfy the financial requirement for a Partner Visa.
 This requirement dictates that you and your partner have a minimum income of £18,600 gross annual income between the two of you.